 - We allow one scholarship for a doctoral student in literacy education per year.

 - We allow up to two scholarships for master's students in literacy education per year.

 - For the summer semester, we allow up to up to 4 credit hour award, thus allowing master's students to take the clinical practicum (a 4-credit hour course) on this scholarship.
 If you are not taking clinical practicum in the summer you may be awarded a 3-credit hour scholarship.

 The scholarship is a one-time, nonrenewable award.
 Faculty associated with the Reading and Writing Center at Kent State University will select the fellowship recipients.

-- Employed as a full-time teacher in Northeast Ohio.
+- Employed as a full-time or substitute teacher in Northeast Ohio.

 For Spring Awards: The application deadline is November 14th, by 4:00 pm.
 Notification will be in early January.
 Please send materials to Sherry Ernsberger (firstname.lastname@example.org) with the subject line Vacca Scholarship.